tonyrog/dloader/README.md

     dloader:load_driver(code:priv_dir(gpio), "gpio_drv")

-dloader will load as normal if erl_prim_loader is loading from files.
-But will use a cached copy if possible or read and cache a copy otherwise.
+dloader will load driver as normal if erl_prim_loader is loading from files, but will use load and store a cached copy otherwise.
+Then load from that copy.

 # Loading nifs

-Since the call that load a nif must be called from the module that "imports" the functions the call sequence is slightly different for nifs that for dirvers.
+Since the call that load nifs must be called from the module that "imports" them.
+The call sequence is slightly different when loading nifs.

-Existing code
+Existing code looks like

     Nif = filename:join(code:priv_dir(cl), "cl_nif"),
     erlang:load_nif(Nif, 0).

-Must be changed to
+must be changed to

    {ok,Nif} = dloader:cache_nif(code:priv_dir(cl), "cl_nif"),
    erlang:load_nif(Nif, 0).